Pre-growth: selling to a cold audience

 “Writing is thinking.
 To write well is to think clearly.
 That’s why [writing is] so hard.” —Dave McCullough

-Here's an example of what a zero-BS landing page looks like (take a look!).
+See this example of what a zero-BS landing page looks like (take a look!).

 Write your landing page before you start building your product or soon after development.
 Not because you want to create a squeeze page to start getting leads, but because writing forces you to think clearly about who your product is for and why they should care.